megamarc/Tilengine/docs/07_sprites.md

 TLN_SetSpritePosition (3, 160,120);
 ```
 ## Setting attributes
 There are some special modifiers that control sprite flipping and priority.
 Sprite flipping allows you to draw a sprite upside down and/or horizontally mirrored.
-For example in a platformer game you just need to draw sprites facing to the right, when you want to draw them facing let, just set the horizontal flipping flag. *Priority* determines the final composition (which elements are drawn in front of others).
+For example in a platformer game you just need to draw sprites facing to the right, when you want to draw them facing left, just set the horizontal flipping flag. *Priority* determines the final composition (which elements are drawn in front of others).
 To set attributes, call \ref TLN_SetSpriteFlags passing the sprite index and a combination of \ref TLN_TileFlags.
 For example to draw sprite 0 upside down:
 ```c
 TLN_SetSpriteFlags (0, FLAG_FLIPY)
 ```
-Flipping modes: a) 0, b) FLAG_FLIPX, c) FLAG_FLIPY, d) FLAG_FLIPX + FLAG_FLIPY
+Flipping modes: a) 0, b) FLAG_FLIPX, c) FLAG_FLIPY, d) FLAG_FLIPX + FLAG_FLIPY:

 ![Flipping modes](img/sprite_flags.png)

 ## Setting the palette